Sujay1692/Applied_AI_ML_Projects/README.md

 - Developed strong understanding of model performance analysis and optimization

 This portfolio reflects hands-on experience in applying AI and ML techniques to real-world datasets and engineering problems.

+## Development Environment

+All notebooks were developed and executed using Google Colab to leverage cloud-based compute resources.
+The notebooks were later downloaded and structured into this repository for documentation and portfolio presentation.